laschieen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley is a script that displays a confused smiley "(Ôo)'.

 2-hellofile is a to Display the content of the /etc/passwd file.

+3-twofiles is a script to Display the content of /etc/passwd and /etc/hosts.